apache/incubator-heron/website/content/docs/operators/heron-cli.md

   a path for that file.

-These flags are especially useful if you're developing a [custom scheduler](../contributors/custom-scheduler.html).
+These flags are especially useful if you're developing a [custom scheduler](../../contributors/custom-scheduler).

-Here's an example topology management command that uses both of these flags:
+Below is an example topology management command that uses both of these flags:

 ```bash
 $ heron-cli activate "topology.debug:true" \